Many people have a preference when it comes to the color of their eggs.

 As the size of an egg increases the calorie and nutrient content will increase as well.

-Both white and brown eggs are nutrient-dense super foods that belong in any healthy diet pattern.
+Both white and brown eggs are nutrient-dense superfoods that belong to any healthy diet pattern.

 One large egg contains 75 calories, 6 grams of protein, and is an excellent source of nutrients including 35% of the recommended daily intake (RDI) of choline, 23% of the RDI of vitamin B12, and 7% of the RDI of vitamin D.